mblaine/BiomePainter/README.txt

 feature you make sure you have a current backup copy of your world before proceeding.

+* The outermost two chunks (32 blocks) along the edge of the image are from the regions adjacent to the currently loaded one and read-only.
+Thier purpose is to help with lining up changes to biomes along the border between two regions.
+To edit those blocks you need to switch to the region that contains them.

 * If a world was created before Minecraft 1.2 and needed to be converted, Minecraft will have populated each chunk's biome information based on the biome generation from version 1.1.
 Minecraft will still use the latest biome generation code for newly generated chunks in any world whether it was orignally converted or not.

-* When filling a selection with biomes based on Minecraft Beta 1.7 please remember that not all biomes in that version exist in the current version of Minecraft.
+* When filling a selection with biomes based on Minecraft Beta 1.7 or earlier please remember that not all biomes in that version exist in the current version of Minecraft.
 As such, areas that would have been shrubland or seasonal forest are all set to forest, for example.
 Areas that would have been swampland in Beta 1.7 are set to forest in order to look a close as possible to how they would have in the past.
 Additionally the Beta 1.7 biome rainforest is set to yield the Minecraft 1.2 biome jungle.

 << Source >>